jamielsharief/dde/README.md

 To access container.

-To access the MySQL client you will first need to access the container, then connect using the hostname db since the database is also run in a docker container.
+To access the MySQL client you will first need to access the container, then connect using the hostname db since the database server is also run in a docker container.
 If you want to access MySQL from your computer (not from within the contianer) then use localhost.

 > Inside the contianer the MySQL server hostname is db not localhost